shoopygames/shoopy-energy/README.md

 ./shoopy-minter
 ```

-You will be prompted to enter your Shoopy Ganjdari address.
+You will be prompted to enter your Shoopy Treasury address.
 The miner will then start and display real-time stats.

 ## Screenshots